 What is Ad Fraud?

-The estimated percent of funds spent on fraudulent activity is over 20%.
-Advertisers lost an estimated $6.5 billion in ad spend in 2017 due to fraud, according to a report by White Ops and the Association of National Advertisers.
+The estimated percent of funds spent on fraudulent activity is 10-15%.
+Advertisers lost an estimated $5.8 billion in ad spend in 2019 due to fraud (down from $6.5 billion in 2017), according to a report by White Ops and the Association of National Advertisers.
 The sources of the ad fraud — meaning those who are scooping up the dollars you or your clients are spending — are being tracked back to organizations and sites with whom neither you nor your clients, want to be affiliated.

 There are two sides — and at least nine types — of ad fraud.
 We will focus on the advertiser's side -- as that's the battle most direct marketers must wage.
 This includes click fraud, traffic fraud (audience extension fraud), re-targeting fraud and more.
 (Learn about publisher-side ad fraud here.)
 Click, traffic, conversion and re-targeting fraud all amount to the same outcome for advertisers — you are paying for clicks or online events that were most likely completed by a bot or script.
 In other words, you paid to advertise to a human visiting an ad on the exchange, but what really happened was your ad was clicked by a bot before anyone saw it.
 Ugh.